-SASS’s trauma-informed counselling and support services are available to southern Tasmanian survivors of sexual violence, family members, carers and friends of survivors, and professionals.
+We at SASS offer trauma-informed counselling and support services to southern Tasmanian survivors of sexual violence.
+We can also support family members, carers, friends of survivors and professionals working with people affected by sexual harm.
 We also offer services to anyone affected by the Royal Commission into Institutional Responses to Child Sexual Abuse, including members of the public and whistle-blowers.

 SASS counsellors understand that it may be challenging for you to make this step towards recovery.
 We work in a client-focused and trauma informed way meaning you get to make the decisions about the support you need.